 A "holder" is inserted in the spindle to adapt the spindle to the quick-change mechanism.
 The collet chuck or taper is designed to be quickly inserted and removed from the holder.
 The collet chuck holds some standard collet (e.g., ER16) which grips the cutting tool.
 The collet nut is used to retain and tighten the collet.
 The benefit of this system is that tools can be preadjusted in the collet chuck to precise lengths.
-The preadjusted tools can then be quickly inserted and removed from the spindle by hand, with a press of a switch.
+The preadjusted tools can then be quickly inserted and removed from the holder either manually or with some simple tool.
 Note that the collet chuck fits into the tool holder in a precise and consistent way.
+Two of many suppliers of such systems are Universal for low rpm (typically, less than 10000 rpm) applications and Leuco, for high rpm applications (typically, up to 30000).